-The Lower Falls was short and stocky, but it was also the most popular one as it had plenty of spots for families to cool off and beat the Summer heat while more daring types did cliff dives into the falls’ deep plunge pool.
+The Lower Falls was short and stocky, but it was also the most popular one.
+It had plenty of spots for families to cool off and beat the Summer heat.
+Meanwhile, the more daring types did cliff dives into the falls’ deep plunge pool.

 Then, there was the quiet Upper Falls which featured cascades further upstream as well as its main inaccessible plunging drop.

-In addition to the aforementioned waterfalls, which we experienced on an optional moderately easy hike linking them all, we also managed to get views of Mt Shasta as well as birdseye views of the McCloud River and surrounding area.
+In addition to the aforementioned waterfalls, we also managed to get views of Mt Shasta as well as birdseye views of the McCloud River and surrounding area.

-There was some tight competition just to even make this list, but it’s the diversity of activities along with its aesthetics that allowed the McCloud Falls to just nudge onto this list.
+There was some tight competition just to even make this list.
+But it’s the diversity of activities along with its aesthetics that allowed this waterfall to just nudge onto this list.

 This classically-shaped block waterfall was one of those waterfalls that we tended to visit repeatedly over the years.
 And with each visit, we’ve seen this place in different lighting, different flows, and with different atmosphere.

-One thing that was certain was that this rare year-round performer (where the San Joaquin River plunged vertically some 101ft) stood the test of time as it had never disappointed us on our visits.
+This rare year-round performer, where the San Joaquin River plunged vertically some 101ft, stood the test of time.
+It had never disappointed us on our visits.

-Adding to its already scenic allure was its accessibiilty, especially on those hot Summer days when whole families looking for beautiful spots like this to cool off and have fun would do the shuttle and hike from the popular Mammoth Lakes area to get here.
+Adding to its already scenic allure was its accessibiilty.
+This was especially the case on those hot Summer days when whole families look for beautiful spots like this to cool off and have fun.
+We definitely witnessed this in action in our visits.

-As if that wasn’t enough, this area was also the launching point for longer overnight backpacking or mule rides to the High Sierra backcountry featuring such locations as Thousand Island Lake.
+As if that wasn’t enough, this area was also the launching point for longer overnight backpacking or mule rides to the High Sierra backcountry, including the scenic Thousand Island Lake.